-fps at 56Kbps.p://news.zdnet.co.uk/internet/0,39020369,2070842,00.htm wished for 30 the floating point operations that are key to the delivery of three-dimensional images.
+New instruction sets that will extend the usefulness of MMX technology.
+Particularly, to provide wished for 30 fps at 56Kbps the floating point operations that are key to the delivery of three-dimensional images.
 Characters, vehicles, and other objects in animated scenes will appear more lifelike and environments more realistic, even when smoke, haze, cloudiness or other relatively subtle conditions are introduced.